Ponniyin Selvan: Film and television

 There have been several attempts to create film adaptations of Ponniyin Selvan, beginning with an attempt in 1958 by M. G. Ramachandran.
 He bought the film rights to the novel for ₹10000, and announced that he would produce, direct and star in the adaptation which would feature an ensemble cast including Gemini Ganesan, Vyjayanthimala Bali, Savitri, and Padmini.
 Ramachandran chosen Mahendran to write screenplay for the film.
 Before shooting could begin, Ramachandran met with an accident, and the wound took six months to heal, Ramachandran was unable to continue with the film despite renewing the rights four years later.

-In the late 1980s, actor Kamal Haasan and Mani Ratnam worked together on adopting the novel into a film.
+In the late 1980s, actor Kamal Haasan and Mani Ratnam worked together on adapting the novel into a film.
 Ratnam revealed that he worked on a first draft of the film alongside Kamal Haasan, who had bought the rights of the novel from Ramachandran, but the pair shelved their plan as the project did not make financial sense at the time.
 Ramachandran also requested Bharathiraja to make the film.
 Kamal Haasan then attempted to make the story into a forty-part television series during the early 1990s, and worked with writer Ra.
 Ki.
 Rangarajan on the screenplay, but the project was later stalled.

 In the 2000s, there were further attempts to make the book into television series by Makkal TV and by Kalaignar TV, through a project directed by Naga.
 A 32-hour animation film was planned by Rewinda Movie Toons, a Chennai-based animation studio, in 2008 and took seven years to complete.
 The film was set to be released by April 2015, but remains unreleased as of October 2022.
 In late 2010, Ratnam renewed his interest in his film project and worked alongside writer Jeyamohan to finalise the script for the film adaptation of Ponniyin Selvan.
 The film was later shelved before the start of the filming stage, as the expected cost of production escalated.
 Jeyamohan stated that the film did not materialise as the team struggled to find available locations to shoot the film.
 He revealed that temple officials in Tamil Nadu refused to allow the team to film scenes on the premises and that the expensive cost of producing replica sets meant that it would not be a viable solution.

 In 2016, Eros International engaged Jeyamohan and Soundarya Rajinikanth, as a creative producer, to make the book into a web-series but the project did not develop into production.
 In early 2019, Soundarya Rajinikanth associated with another production house, May 6 Entertainment, and director Sooriyaprathap to make a web-series of the novel for MX Player.
 After years of little promotion, Soundarya announced that the project was still under the planning phase during September 2021.
 In January 2021, a further adapted web series produced by Eternitee Motion Krafte and directed by Ajay Pratheeb titled Chiranjeevi Ponniyin Selvan was announced.
 The makers announced that the series would have 125 episodes, with technicians such as Ilaiyaraaja and Sabu Cyril joining the team.